Kris Kolluri: Background

+Career

 Kolluri was chief of staff to New Jersey Transportation Commissioner Jack Lettiere.
 In this capacity, he served as counselor to the Commissioner and managed the development and implementation of the department's legislative and regulatory policies and communications strategies.

 Prior to working in state government, Kolluri held a variety of top positions in Congressional offices.
 Most recently he served as senior policy advisor to House Democratic Leader Richard A. Gephardt, heading the Member Support Program which was established to help freshman Members of Congress design and implement long-term strategic initiatives.
 In early 1998, Kolluri was tapped to be special advisor to Congressman Gephardt on India and Indian-American affairs.

 Before he worked for Congressman Gephardt, Kolluri served as Congressman Robert E. Andrews' Legislative Director and his principal staffer on the International Relations Subcommittee on Asia and the Pacific.